 The two most popular Invicta ranges are the Pro Diver series and the Lupah series.

 The Pro Diver takes some design elements from the likes of Rolex and Omega and the range has both water-resistant and waterproof versions.
 This is great for people into diving as you can have easy access to the data you need.
 It also looks great in a formal setting.
 You get the best of both worlds!

 The Lupah series is aimed specifically at Millennials and young professionals.
 There is a plethora of shapes, sizes and dial colors – allegedly over 200,000 possible combinations!
 You can create your look directly on Invicta’s website so you’re not likely to bump into someone with the same style.

 Functionality of an Invicta watch

-Recently Invicta purchased a Swiss organisation and that injected a very technical micro-technique for its watch movements.
-The aim is to revolutionise the quartz movement and bring something new to the market.
+Recently Invicta purchased a Swiss organization and that injected a very technical micro-technique for its watch movements.
+The aim is to revolutionize the quartz movement and bring something new to the market.